the-mace/rivian-python-api/README.md

 The CLI has a polling option (--poll) which you can experiment with yourself, but leaving the vehicle alone from a polling perspective or constantly hitting it via the API appears to have no impact on when it goes to sleep.

+You can modify polling frequency etc with the CLI options.
+Be careful as polling too frequently can cause your account to get locked out.

+**It's strongly recommended that you use a non-primary driver account for API access** to avoid locking yourself out of your account and being unable to reset it on your own (by deleting/readding the secondary).

 Polling was also possible during a software update with no disruption to the update and it's possible to monitor software update progress that way.